Archive for the 'Miscellaneous' Category

 There were a lot of other neat points in the lecture, but I won’t go into them all here.
 Suffice to say, it made me think about some things differently than I had before.
 He came at it from a viewpoint similar to that in Boondock Saints.
 “I don’t hit or rape girls,” isn’t really saying much of anything.
 If you see injustice happening, and do nothing about it, then you’re essentially condoning it.

-Upgrading Wordpress
+Upgrading WordPress

-I run my personal site’s blog using Wordpress.
+I run my personal site’s blog using WordPress.
 It automatically posts everything I write there to LiveJournal.
-Well, Wordpress has recently come out with a major upgrade, so up shall I grade.
+Well, WordPress has recently come out with a major upgrade, so up shall I grade.
 Hopefully nothing bad will come of this.

 EDIT: Looks like everything went swimmingly.
 For those of you who have a similar setup, there was one small change that needed to be made to the LiveJournal crossposter plugin, and that change can be found here.